clinical-meteor/cookbook/singletons.md

     // Singleton instance
     inst: null,

-    // Use underscore's _.once functio to make sure this is only called
+    // Use underscore's _.once function to make sure this is only called once.
-    // once.
-Subsequent calls will just return.
+    // Subsequent calls will just return.
     init: _.once(function (container) {
       MyPackery.inst = new Packery(container, {
         gutter: 10